usarscotus/legal-directory/frcmp/rule_5.md

 (i) the person arrested is transferred without unnecessary delay to the custody of appropriate state or local authorities in the district of arrest; and

-(ii) an attorney for the government moves promptly, in the district where the warrant was issued, to dismiss the complaint.
+&nbsp;&nbsp;(ii) an attorney for the government moves promptly, in the district where the warrant was issued, to dismiss the complaint.

 &nbsp;&nbsp;&nbsp;&nbsp;(B) If a defendant is arrested for violating probation or supervised release, Rule 32.1 applies.